claudiaxpreda/sentence-level-ranking/README.md

 - Each method is found in their respecie file.
 - Common modules are found in the tools file.
 - In requirements.txt you will find the packages needed to run the solution.
 - Currently we support two datasets SQUAD2 and FairytaleQA.
-In you wish to add more datasets please see files tools/utils.py and follow the pattern.
+If you wish to add more datasets please see files tools/utils.py and follow the pattern.
 - The .env file is needed to interact with HuggingFace Hub (for example, for model's access).
 An example is provided in this project.
 - By default the new datasets are saved as cvs files based on the path provided.
 - The code has been tested only on Qwen3 family of models.